Vinodh-Machireddy/ml/Interview.md

 **Have you worked with clients directly?**
 Yes, I’ve worked in collaborative environments where interaction with cross-functional stakeholders was important, including discussing deployment requirements, release coordination, issue resolution, and production support expectations.

+**Why do you want to join Infosys?**
+1. opportunity to develope model from scratch
+2. Antropic claude co-work intergation with infosys
+3. long-term growth.

 ## Manager Round